Promise of the Prairie statue

 Backstory and Context

-This sculpture depicts a pioneer family.
-It features a father dressed in overalls, a mother wearing a prairie-style gown and apron, and their young son.
-Most pioneer family monuments place a school-aged son in front of his parents, preparing to lead them into the future.
+The sculpture depicts a pioneer family.
+Like other pioneer family monuments, it presents a nuclear family as a vision and hope for the future.
+And like other pioneer family sculptures, it features a father dressed in overalls, a mother wearing a prairie-style gown and apron, and their young son.
+But Promise of the Prairie strays from other pioneer family monuments in important ways.
+It emphasizes the married couple rather than the child, and gives the father a greater nurturing role.
+Most pioneer monuments place a school-aged son in front of his parents, preparing to lead them into the future.
 Mothers often gaze lovingly at a baby in their arms.
 In this work, in contrast, the father holds a preschool-aged boy.
+This emphasizes the father's nurturing role alongside his leadership.
 Both father and mother gaze into the distance, imagining their future.
 Rather than gripping books to prepare for the future, the young boy plays with his father's wide-brimmed hat.
 The boy is barefoot, which was typical for frontier children but is rarely seen in pioneer monuments.
 On this young boy, it further emphasizes his innocence.

 George Lundeen--Biography, Lundeen Sculpture.
 Accessed September 4th 2019. http://www.lundeensculpture.com/bio-george/.

 Promise of the Prairie--Holdredge, Nebraska.
 Accessed September 4th 2019. http://www.waymarking.com/waymarks/WM7V9T_Promise_of_the_Prairie_Greeley_CO.